alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 We also need JST connectors to facilitate changing each piece.
-We can use 6 sets of JST PH (2 mm) connectors, weighing around 0.1 g each, for a total of around half a gram.
+We can use 6 sets of JST PH (2 mm) connectors, weighing around 0.1 g each, for a total of another half gram.

 Lastly we need a [servo motor](https://www.motionrc.eu/products/rotorscale-1g-high-speed-digital-nano-servo-rsh6005-001) that will pop open the hydrogen bag, for emergency stops.
-We cannot have a rogue drone flying around, so whenever things go wrong the brains will use this servo to open the bag.
+We cannot have a rogue drone flying around, so whenever things go wrong the onboard computer will use this servo to open the bag.

 ### ⚖️  Propulsion Weight Budget